the-turing-way/the-turing-way/binderhub-notes.md

 Found [this issue](https://github.com/helm/helm/issues/3460) on the topic.

-_Zero-to-BinderHub_ Documentation not clear that you need to set up a Kubernetes Cluster first and no guidelines or links are given in the documentation.
+**N.B.:** _Zero-to-BinderHub_ Documentation not clear that you need to set up a Kubernetes Cluster first and no guidelines or links are given in the documentation.
+(Go to section 0.)